ComputationalEvolutionaryMorphometry/hyperiax/docs/source/index.rst

     $ pip install -e hyperiax[examples]
     # to install the dependencies for all the example notebooks

-Check out the :doc:`usage` section for further information
+Check out the :doc:`Usage` section for further information

 .. note::